wherby/doradilla/README.md

 Doradilla-core is a job manage system which will handle the job request in reactive way.

+### Questions about Doradilla

+#### What's the problem the library resolve?

+The library provide a reactive way to handle resource consuming(CPU, Memory, DB connection) tasks.

+For example, an OCR application which will trigger OCR tasks based on requests, for each OCR task there needs one CPU core occupied.
+If there is no implementation of job management, the CPUs will be easily taken by OCR jobs.
+The CPU competition will easily slow down the processing and block other function.

+What's the traditional way to solve the issue is create a job queue, and use a worker to takes job from the queue.

+Is there any universal way to resolve this type of question and makes the implementation easy to use?
+Yes, just use the Doradilla library.

+#### How the Doradilla library works?

+Simple version:
+The Doradilla library use a queue to keep job requests and FSMActor will pull job request to process.

+The same way as traditional way?
+Yes, but not, because the user will only aware of DriverActor, not aware of the library implementation.

+#### Why there is need JobTranslator?

+For general purpose, ever complex job could be translate to simple job and so on.
+When you handle the complex job, you could design your JobTranslator to handle that job.

 #### Message flow
 ![msgflow](./docs/doradilla-core/pics/msgflow.jpg)

 See detail: [doradilla-core](/docs/doradilla-core/doradilla-core.md)

 ### Doradilla